Congressional Review Act

 What congressional resolutions of disapproval have occurred under the CRA?

 Under the CRA, Congress can pass a joint resolution of disapproval relating to a rule.
 5 U.S.C. §§ 801(a)(3)(B), 802.
-The following is a list of resolutions of disapproval that have been enacted since 1996:
+The following is a list of resolutions of disapproval that have been enacted since 1996 (when the CRA itself was enacted):

 What is the role of the Office of Management and Budget (OMB) under the CRA?